Upgrading to v1.9 (beta)

 Historically, managing incremental models involved several manual steps and responsibilities, which involved using:

-- Explicit filtering to define "new" data by writing your SQL within an
+• Explicit filtering to define "new" data by writing your SQL within an is_incremental block.

-block. - Custom logic for incremental loads by implementing your own logic to handle different loading strategies, such as
+• Custom logic for incremental loads by implementing your own logic to handle different loading strategies, such as append or delete+insert.

 These steps made the process error-prone and introduced performance concerns because you had to run a single large SQL query to process all new and updated records.